Prof. Greg Parker

 2) Silicon-based optoelectronics

 Around 1994 Greg was investigating the formation of high aspect-ratio single crystal Silicon pillars for their light emission properties.
 This research included (unintentionally!) the fabrication of a Photonic Crystal as part of the process.
-Since that time Greg’s research mainly concentrated on Silicon compatible Photonic Crystal structures and their applications.
+Since that time Greg’s research has mainly concentrated on Silicon compatible Photonic Crystal structures and their applications.